emircetn/uploader/README.md

 [![Pub Package](https://img.shields.io/pub/v/uploader.svg)](https://pub.dev/packages/uploader)

-Uploader is designed to quickly distribute your Flutter applications.
-With this package, you can generate AAB/APK (Android) and IPA (iOS) files, which can be uploaded to Firebase App Distribution, Play Console, and TestFlight.
+This package is used for creating AAB/APK and IPA files, and sending them to Play Console, TestFlight, and Firebase App Distribution

 # Installation